Measuring Iterative Temporal Reasoning with Time Puzzles

 \section{Conclusion}

 We propose \TimePuzzles, a constraint-based date inference task that targets iterative, tool-augmented temporal reasoning.
 Although puzzles are synthetically generated and easy to verify, they are challenging for tool-less LLMs.
 They also expose persistent failures of current instruction- and reasoning-tuned LLMs to reliably resolve implicit temporal constraints, even with tool access.
-Overall, \TimePuzzles offers a simple, cost-effective diagnostic for tool-augmented iterative temporal reasoning and can be systematically extended to support more challenging evaluations or additional languages (e.g., via translation).
+Overall, \TimePuzzles offers a simple, cost-effective, and discriminative diagnostic for tool-augmented iterative temporal reasoning and can be systematically extended to support more challenging evaluations or additional languages (e.g., via translation).